 The legacy of the pandemic of 2020 remains to be seen.

-The deepest wounds from this worldwide blight was lost lives, but the post-pandemic societal stains may arrive later.
-Just as wars and trauma afflict us with post-traumatic stress disorder, this catastrophic event left its mark.
+The deepest wounds from this worldwide blight are lost lives, but the post-pandemic societal stains may arrive later.
+Just as wars and trauma afflict us with post-traumatic stress disorder (PTSD), this catastrophic event left its mark.
 The new buzz word, social distancing, may have long-lasting effects on how we relate to one another.
 Before the pandemic, we didn't know our neighbors.
 During the pandemic, we took an additional step away from each other.

 Churches were challenged with balancing the loving community of God's family and the safety of social distancing.
 I cannot remember a time when I did not greet a friend or stranger with a firm, warm handshake.
 Many of us are huggers.
 We share a warm embrace in times of joy, sorrow, or special recognition.